mdn/content/files/en-us/web/api/window/sidebar/index.md

 ## Browser compatibility

 Moved behind preference in Firefox 102.
-For more information see Firefox compatibity information in [`window.external`](/en-US/docs/Web/API/Window/external#browser_compatibility).
+For more information see Firefox compatibility information in [`window.external`](/en-US/docs/Web/API/Window/external#browser_compatibility).